bleonardb3/TR_POT_06-03-2021/Lab-1/README.md

 Upon completing the lab, you will have:

 1. Created a project
-1. Created an object storage instance and associate it with the project
+1. Associated a Machine Learning service with the project
+1. Created a Deployment space
-1. Initiate the IBM Watson OpenScale Auto setup.
+1. Created an instance of Watson OpenScale

 ### Step 1.
 Please click on the link below to download the instructions to your machine.